How to Delete URL Parameters from Google Search Console (The Easy Way)

 Some URL parameters are harmful to your SEO.
 That's because they can impact your website's crawlability and indexability.
 This makes it harder for your content to be discovered.

 In this article, we will show you how to delete URL parameters from Google Search Console.
-Doing so will help you improve your website’s SEO
+Doing so will help you improve your website’s SEO.

 What are URL Parameters?